mearns/software-engineering/README.md

 # Software Engineering Thoughts

+_Rules are for the guidance of the wise and the obedience of fools. - Sir Douglas Bader_

 This is a rough sketch of some of my generally-held principles for writing software and designing/implementing software systems.
 YMMV, and so may mine.
 I reserve the right to deny ever having said any of this, git history be damned.